Wilkes offers two graduate degrees —the Master of Arts and the Master of Fine Arts.

 Internships include teaching creative writing in K-12 and higher education environments, or hosting writing workshops for personal or professional development.

-Internships have included book launches with Etruscan Press, filming and research for SenArt films, reading and script coverage for Michael Mailer Films, and building websites and online presence for Kaylie Jones Books, Northampton House Press, and Havescripts.com.
+Internships have included book launches with Etruscan Press, filming and research for SenArt films, reading and script coverage for Resonate Entertainment, building websites and online presence for Kaylie Jones Books, Northampton House Press, and Havescripts.com, working for a literary agency, or reviewing books for a variety of publishers.